 The Department of Aquatic Resources (SLU Aqua) educates PhD candidates (doctoral/postgraduate students) in the subjects environmental analysis and biology (specialty: ecology).
 The education takes four years and the major part consists of individual research and thesis work.

 Our doctoral students (PhD candidates) work with issues such as how changes in climate and environment affect fish and fisheries, population and ecosystem dynamics and invasive species.
-Many of them contribute with knowledge to international projects such as BONUS Goherr and BONUS Inspire and to ICES (the International Council for Exploration of the Seas).
+Many of them contribute with knowledge to international projects and to ICES (the International Council for Exploration of the Seas).

 The research of the department is of an applied character, and the knowledge produced is thus often directly applicable in the management of our seas, lakes and watercourses.
 Thanks to our extensive environmental monitoring and assessment, we have access to large amounts of unique data and as our doctoral student you also have great opportunities to participate in data collection yourself as well as pursuing fieldwork and laboratory work.